 Insulation is the other key element of passive heating.
-Although there are specifications for the level of insulation required in a new build, to make the most of passive heating it pays to insulate above these minimum levels.
+The National Construction Code specifies the level of insulation required in a new build, but to make the most of passive heating, it pays to insulate above these minimum levels.

 Allow for maximum illumination

 Where possible, use clever design and transparent materials to avoid blocking natural light levels.
 A well-designed staircase, for example, is a great way to play up available light.
 “To create a striking light well, use open treads, a glass balustrade and install a skylight above,” says James.
 “A trend I'm also seeing is internal steel-framed glass doors, which act as a divider and noise buffer while allowing light to penetrate deeper into hallways.”

 If a major reno isn't on the cards, there's no need to live with a cold and dim interior.
 These simple solutions can make a big difference with minimal construction or disruption.

 “It may be possible to enlarge an existing window or convert it to a glass door or bifold to access an outdoor area,” says James Bawden.
 “However, as most external walls are load bearing, consult a builder or engineer before bringing out the sledgehammer.”

 Go open plan

 Fewer internal walls mean fewer light barriers, so investigate where you might be able to knock down non-structural walls to create a sun-infused, free-flowing layout.

 Consider a sun tunnel